jessica-arroyo/kaggle_titanic_challenge/README.md

 On the other hand, the Age, Pclass, and SibSp variables are negatively correlated with the Survived variable, suggesting that older people, those traveling in lower classes, and those with more siblings/spouses aboard had a lower probability of survival.

 To analyze the relationship of categorical attributes with survival, the following code can be used to generate a stacked bar chart showing the number of survivors and fatalities for each category.
-The results are shown in Figure \ref{fig:figura_general}.
+The results are shown in `Figure 1`.

 ```python
 import matplotlib.pyplot as plt